Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/zendesk.md

    ii.
 Provide a name for your authorization profile.

-   iii.Login to Zendesk admin console, navigate to Apps & Integrations -> Zendesk API -> OAuth Clients
+  iii.
+Login to Zendesk admin console, navigate to Apps & Integrations -> Zendesk API -> OAuth Clients

    iv.
 Add a new OAuth Client and Save.
        You will see Client Secret generated.

    v.
 Copy Client Name from Zendesk into Client ID field on Kore.ai XO Platform